HeatherAn/recommended-coding-practices/18-Naming-Conventions.md

 # Naming Conventions

-Names can really make a difference when it comes to how you future-self and that of others will be able to understand and reuse the code.
+Names can really make a difference when it comes to how your future-self and others will be able to understand and re-use the code.

 - Use **shorter** names for **short-lived variables** such as index or loop variables.
-For example: use `i` for the variable that iterates over a **for** loop.
+For example: use `i` for the variable that iterates over a `for` loop.

 - Use **descriptive** names for **long-lived variables** (functions, methods, etc.).
 For example: use `rectangle` for a function that defines the coordinates of a rectangle, instead of calling it `r` or `rect`